Updated December 18th, 2023

 Two points here.
 Sheanuts are a very rare allergy by the FDA, so you would want to clarify that with Chefs just in case.

 Second is that Coconut is only labeled at Disney 50% of the time, often on it’s own label.
 As many other countries do not label Coconut as a Tree Nut, Disney also struggles with consistency.
 (They are working on it, but Coconut Oil is notoriously left off of labeling)

 If you have a Coconut Allergy, you would want to say “Allergy to Tree Nuts and Coconut”.

 If you do not have a Coconut Allergy, you would want to say ” Allergy to Tree Nuts but not Coconut”.

-Here is the list of nuts recognized by the FDA, and often recognized by Disney.
+Here is the list of nuts recognized by the FDA, and generally recognized by Disney.